autumn-mck/autumn-mck/README.md

 ### Projects

-I've made quite a few projects over the years - I've described most of them [over here](https://mck.is/projects/), with a couple of the more interesting ones pinned below:
+I've made quite a few projects over the years, with most of them now hosted here on github:
-(Note: My site is currently mostly in a state of disrepair, I'd avoid looking at it too closely until I get around to updating it